su2code/su2code.github.io/_tutorials/compressible_flow/Unsteady_NACA0012.md

 The field  or the list of fields to be monitored can be specified by `CONV_WINDOW_FIELD`.
 The solver will stop, if the average over a certain number of elements (set with `CONV_WINDOW_CAUCHY_ELEMS`) is smaller than the value set with `CONV_WINDOW_CAUCHY_EPS`.
 The windowed time-averaged Cauchy criterion can be activated by setting `WINDOW_CAUCHY_CRIT = YES` (default is `NO`).
-If a list of multiple convergence fields is chosen, the sovlver terminates, if the Cauchy criterion is satisfied for all fields on the list.
+If a list of multiple convergence fields is chosen, the sovlver terminates, if the Cauchy criterion is satisfied for all fields in the list.
 ```
 % --- Coefficient-based Windowed Time Convergence Criteria ----%
 %